 Ovulation occurs when a mature egg is released from the ovary, pushed down the fallopian tube, and is available to be fertilized.
 The lining of the uterus has thickened to prepare for a fertilized egg.
 If no conception occurs, the uterine lining as well as blood will be shed.
 The shedding of an unfertilized egg and the uterine wall is the time of menstruation.

-If you are trying to get pregnant, you should get a copy of the Essential Guide for Getting Pregnant.
-This ebook is filled with the most up to date resources, information and tips you need to get pregnant.
+If you are trying to get pregnant, you should get a FREE copy of the Essential Guide for Getting Pregnant.
+This ebook is filled with the tips you need to get pregnant.

 Key Facts of Ovulation:

 - An egg lives 12-24 hours after leaving the ovary

 - Normally only one egg is released each time of ovulation

 - Ovulation can be affected by stress, illness or disruption of normal routines